Click here to request a spot for the 2022-2023 school year.

 Program Information

 Little Kings Preschool is a quality and affordable Preschool program that makes the transition to Kindergarten much easier.
-We offer half day options that will help ensure your child is prepared and excited to learn.
+We offer full-day options that will help ensure your child is prepared and excited to learn.
 Students who are 4 years old by August 1st are eligible to enroll.
+Class is 8:15 am – 2:00 pm each day.
+Below are the class options we have available for the 24′-25′ school year.

 Tuition Information